| |

 next eaglet will be ND20

-Sad news - the first egg broke the morning of February 25; it's not unusual for this pair to lay three eggs - so perhaps there will be another one.
+Sad news - one egg (maybe the first) broke the morning of February 25; it's not unusual for this pair to lay three eggs - so perhaps there will be another one.

 |